 The state sex trafficking law does not criminalize purchasing sex acts with a minor, leaving buyers subject only to the CSEC offense of "sexual solicitation of minor."
-"Sexual solicitation of minor" distinguishes between solicitation of minors versus adults for prostitution.
-Buyers convicted of CSEC face 0-10 years imprisonment and a fine up to \$25,000.
-Offenders prosecuted for "sexual solicitation of minor" are not expressly prohibited from asserting an age mistake defense to this crime.
-Buyers who use the Internet to purchase commercial sex acts with a minor could be prosecuted under the "sexual solicitation of a minor" offense.
-Asset forfeiture is very limited in application for offenses committed by buyers.
-Buyers of sex with minors are required to register as sex offenders if convicted of possessing images of child sexual exploitation (ICSE), "sexual solicitation of minor," or sex trafficking under federal law.
+"Sexual solicitation of minor" distinguishes between solicitation of minors versus adults for prostitution by providing for an enhanced penalty when the person solicited is a minor.
+Buyers convicted of this offense face up to 10 years imprisonment and a fine up to \$25,000.
+Offenders prosecuted for "sexual solicitation of minor" are not expressly prohibited from asserting an age mistake.
+Using the Internet or electronic communications to solicit a minor for commercial sex is prohibited.
+Asset forfeiture is limited in application for offenses committed by buyers.
+Buyers of sex with minors are required to register as sex offenders if convicted of possessing child sexual abuse material (CSAM), "sexual solicitation of minor," or sex trafficking under federal law.